You HAVE To See Christian Louboutin's Newest Beauty Launch

 Flowery fragrance talk aside, it wouldn't be a Louboutin beauty venture without a traffic-stopping bottle design.
 The jewel-toned flacons were designed by Thomas Heatherwick and Heatherwick Studio, the team responsible for architectural feats like the Olympic cauldron for the London 2012 Games.
 The unique design allows the fragrance to flow through the bottle in a "U" shape.
 And, of course, the bottles resemble stiletto heels.

-The three fragrances are available on the brand’s site today, and retail for $275 each.
+The three fragrances are available at Selfridges, and retail for £215 each.
 You know it wouldn’t be cheap.
 But then again, nothing about the Louboutin experience is.

 The new scents embody three distinct scent personalities — heat of the night, provocation, and desire — which all sound extremely sexy to us.
 (Are you really surprised?)
 Bikini Questa Sera harnesses jasmine and tuberose; Tornade Blonde features red rose, violet, and cassis; and Trouble In Heaven (what a name!) relies on iris, patchouli, and tonka.